-We will continue to offer worship services online with live streaming at 8:00 and 9:30am and a rebroadcast of the 8:00am service at 11:00am.
-Join us at npctucson.org/watchlive OR at facebook.com/npctucson.
-The recording of those services will also continue to be available all week at npctucson.org/ondemand.
+We continue to offer worship services online only with services streaming with live chat at 8:00, 9:30am and 11:00am.
+Join us at npctucson.org/watchlive, facebook.com/npctucson/live or youtube.com/npctucson.
+The recording of those services are also available all week at npctucson.org/ondemand.
 You can download the YouVersion Bible app to view digital versions of our worship materials on Sunday mornings, and links to bulletins and sermon notes will also be posted in our live streams.

 Northminster Christian School

-Here at Northminster we, along with the rest of you, are adjusting to the new realities of a dramatically different world.
-We are making every effort to maintain the connections and relationships that are the church by leveraging a variety of digital tools so that our congregation can continue to participate in worship and as many other ministry activities as possible.
+Here at Northminster, we are making every effort to maintain the connections and relationships that are the church by leveraging a variety of digital tools so that our congregation can continue to participate in worship and as many other ministry activities as possible.

 This is a critical time for us to live and function as the church!
 So please check our website, read our emails and follow us on social media for updates.

-As a way for us to stay connected and in community as a church family, we’ve created a NEW private Facebook group, “Northminster Online.”
+As a way for us to stay connected during the week and in community as a church family, we’ve created a private Facebook group, “Northminster Online.”
 Join in at facebook.com/groups/npctucson.
 Here we can share and do life together while we’re unable to meet in person.

-NPCKids is now online!
-Join our NEW Facebook family group for encouragement, connections and community at facebook.com/groups/npckids.
+NPCKids is online!
+Join our Facebook family group for encouragement, connections and community and loads of fun games and activities at facebook.com/groups/npckids.

 Online Adult Class Options

-Participate from your phone, tablet, laptop or desktop computer using Zoom technology.
+Participate from your phone, tablet, laptop or desktop computer using video technology.
 Instruction provided.
-To participate, send your email address to email@example.com to be added to the class invitation list.
+For a complete list of classes visit npctucson.org/live

 As I started, let me again repeat: God is with us!
 And we are with you, joining our hearts with you as we pray fervently for protection, healing and God’s peace in our anxious community and world.
 We love you and are praying for you.
 Let us know how else we can help.
 And be encouraged that this is a special opportunity to care for those around you, your neighbors, your loved ones and our church family and broader community.
 Now is the time we can really shine our light of encouragement and pass the peace of Christ—that passes understanding—to one another.
 And so …